 Prime Day Tips, Strategies and Reminders

-1. The Cost of PPC Campaigns Will Rise
+1. The Cost of PPC Campaigns Are Astronomical

 Amazon’s Prime Day brings millions of customers to Amazon looking for savings, and it also brings out plenty of competition among sellers fighting for those customers’ eyeballs.
 This means that your normal PPC campaigns will almost certainly be affected, especially in the more competitive keywords where some sellers might be increasing their budget for the event.